franziskacomploi/franziskacomploi/README.md

 ### 👋 Hi, I’m @franziska
 ⚡ In love with Tech, Product and bringing new ideas to the table.
-👀 Focusing on *Javascript, Typescript, Python, Java, C++* and eager to learn new things.
+👀 Focusing on *Javascript, Typescript, Python* and eager to learn new things.

 🌱 I’m working as a Software Engineer 🎉